jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 32M Persons with approved issuer status
 (1) A person who borrows, has borrowed, or will borrow money is eligible to elect to pay approved issuer levy in relation to a security for the purposes of—
   (a) the NRWT rules:
   (b) an exemption under a double tax agreement.
+(1B) A limited partnership that borrows or lends money, ignoring section HG 2 of the Income Tax Act 2007, is also a person who is eligible to elect to pay approved issuer levy in relation to a security for the purposes of—
+  (a) the NRWT rules:
+  (b) an exemption under a double tax agreement.
 (2) For the purposes of subsection (1), the person elects to pay approved issuer levy in relation to a security by—